IanESmith/static-website/Services/cdmp/notes.md

 - Release 1B	(live data, accredited, supported via Service Now)

 ### What is blocking us
 - Our main challenge is now around people.
 We no longer have a tech lead, the team is very small, and the challenges around folk away on holiday or affected by the Waterloo disruption will reduce our effectiveness.
-I'll track progress and be able to see the team velocity (and its impact on due dates) in the coming weeks.
+We'll track progress and be able to see the team velocity (and its impact on due dates) in the coming weeks.

 [Click here for all blockers](https://jira.digital.homeoffice.gov.uk/secure/Dashboard.jspa?selectPageId=13109)